 Today, the neighborhood counts ~5,000 residents - a population anticipated to double in the next decade.

-The purpose is to provide a forum for socializing, learning, organizing and ultimately deeper citizen engagement in the work of building and promoting a high quality of residential life in Downtown 24/7.
+The Downtown Neighbor Network (DNN)'s purpose is to provide a forum to socialize, organize, and ultimately deepen citizen engagement in building/promoting a high-quality residential life in Downtown GR

-This page includes information and updates about the startup organizing of the Downtown Residents Network.
+This page includes information and updates about the startup organizing of the Downtown Neighbor Network.

 Interested to learn more and/or get involved?
 Drop an email to DGRI's Manager of Neighbor Experience Annamarie Buller.